RomanDeveloperGit/math-differencial-calculus/README.md

 # math-integral-calculus
-An approximate implementation of calculating the area in the interval under the graph through differentiation.
-We aim the dx-intervals "conditionally" to zero (in the program we will take just a very small number).
+An approximate implementation of calculating the area in the interval (according to Riemann) under the graph by dividing the X-axis into extremely small intervals.
+We "conditionally" aim the dx intervals to zero (in the program we will take only a very small number).